mohit-k-s/mohit-k-s.github.io/content/blog/2025/gaps_in_pkeys.md

 tags = ["postgres"]
 +++

-I ran into an odd issue recently — a service threw an error saying the **primary key max value had been reached**.
+I ran into an odd issue recently, a service threw an error saying the **primary key max value had been reached**.
 The column was `serial4`, so its max value was **2,147,483,647**, but the last inserted ID was only **2,146,602,558**.

 At first, I had no idea why.